Home » Salads » Italian White Bean Salad Recipe

 1 tablespoon red wine vinegar

-225 grams albacore tuna in olive oil, drained
+225 g albacore tuna in olive oil, drained

 Instructions

-Prepare the salsa verde by combining parsley, basil, capers, garlic, anchovy paste (or salt), red pepper flakes, black pepper, olive oil, and red wine vinegar in a small bowl.
-Stir to blend the flavors.
+1. Prepare the salsa verde: In a small bowl, combine the parsley, basil, capers, garlic, anchovy paste (or salt), red pepper flakes, black pepper, olive oil, and red wine vinegar.
+Stir well to blend the flavors.

 Notes

-If making ahead, add parmesan and tuna right before serving for the freshest taste.
+• If making ahead, add the parmesan and tuna just before serving for the freshest taste.

 Nutrition